Igalia/explainers/css/line-clamp/README.md

 The functionality to clamp a block element to a number of lines and show an ellipsis at the end was previously already available through `-webkit-line-clamp`.
 This property, however, had a number of shortcomings.
 For instance, it relied on two other deprecated properties for it to work (`display: -webkit-box` and `-webkit-box-orient: vertical`), it required `overflow: hidden` to be present so the clamped lines would be hidden, and it also only allowed clamping based on a number of lines, not a height.

-The existing `-webkit-line-clamp` seems to be a pain point for web developers, as can be seen in the blog post [âCSS Line-Clamp â The Good, the Bad and the Straight-up Brokenâ](https://medium.com/mofed/css-line-clamp-the-good-the-bad-and-the-straight-up-broken-865413f16e5).
+The existing `-webkit-line-clamp` seems to be a pain point for web developers, as can be seen in the blog post [“CSS Line-Clamp — The Good, the Bad and the Straight-up Broken”](https://medium.com/mofed/css-line-clamp-the-good-the-bad-and-the-straight-up-broken-865413f16e5).
 Furthermore, a Chrome use counter shows that uses of `-webkit-line-clamp` without the other properties that are needed for it to work [are at 3-4%](https://chromestatus.com/metrics/feature/timeline/popularity/3327), showing significant misuse in the wild.
 Given this, it makes sense to implement a version without these fallbacks.

 ## Risks

 There is an ongoing discussion inside the CSSWG on whether this feature would be implemented on top of the [fragmentation model](https://drafts.csswg.org/css-break-4/#fragmentation-model), based on the concent of fragmentation of overflow defined in the CSS Overflow spec and the [continue: discard](https://drafts.csswg.org/css-overflow-4/#valdef-continue-discard) property, or based on hiding content from paint.

 Even though the fragmentation approach would allow generalizing fragmentation of overflow into something similar to CSS Regions that solves some of its drawbacks, it requires changing the implementation of fragmentation in browser engines to support discarding fragments.
-Considering that the original `-webkit-line-clamp` doesn't involve fragmentation at all, it would seem that the âcollapse approachâ might make more sense at this stage.
+Considering that the original `-webkit-line-clamp` doesn't involve fragmentation at all, it would seem that the “collapse approach” might make more sense at this stage.

 In terms of interoperability, the collapse approach also seems like a better idea.
 The discard variant would not be easy to implement in Gecko and WebKit, given their fragmentation models, and that could imply delaying the implementation of this feature by a few years.